MicrosoftDocs/windows-dev-docs/windows-apps-src/updates-and-versions/choose-a-uwp-version.md

 # Choose a UWP version

-When writing a UWP app in Microsoft Visual Studio, you can choose which version to target.
-Currently, there are only three possible versions.
+Each version of Windows 10 has brought new and improved features to the UWP platform.
+When creating a UWP app in Microsoft Visual Studio, you can choose which version to target.
+Available versions are described in the following table:

 | Version | Description |
 | --- | --- |